Annual Undergraduate Research Competition

 Oral Presentations: Oral presentations are scheduled every 20 minutes.
 Presentation length should be about 12 minutes long, leaving adequate time for questions and transitions between talks.
 Rooms will include a laptop with PowerPoint software, projector and screen.
 Presenters should bring their PowerPoint presentations on a USB thumb drive and will have a minute or two to load their presentations immediately before presenting.
 The laptops will be Windows-based, so if you build your presentation on a Mac, you should review your presentation on a Windows-based computer to check your formatting.

-Poster Presentations: Posters will be displayed for the entire Celebration of Inquiry, but one or more designated poster sessions of about two hours in length will be identified.
-Poster presenters must attend their designated poster session and will present their posters during that period.
+Poster Presentations: Posters will be displayed for the entire Celebration of Inquiry, but there will be two designated poster sessions, each two hours in length.
+Poster presenters must attend their designated poster session throughout the poster session and will present their posters during that period.
 Judges and students will circulate during the poster session to visit posters individually.
 Poster easels and poster boards with clips/pins will be supplied for the poster session.
 You will be responsible for putting up and taking down your poster at the appointed times.
 Posters should be a maximum size of 3-feet-by-4 feet in order to mount on the poster boards.
-If you have made a slightly larger poster that will also be presented at another conference, some creative mounting on your part may accommodate a slightly larger poster, but please contact Pat Taylor for anything substantially larger (oversized posters may not be eligible for an award, but we will make every effort to display it).
+If you have made a slightly larger poster that will also be presented at another conference, some creative mounting on your part may accommodate a slightly larger poster, but please contact Pat Taylor (email@example.com) for anything substantially larger (oversized posters may not be eligible for an award, but we will make every effort to display it).
 Students or faculty mentors/departments are responsible for any costs associated with producing the posters.

 Judging of Presentations